jamespupalaikis/NBA-Data/README.md

 # NBA-Data
- Series of projects using NBA stats scraped from basketballreference.com
+A series of projects using NBA stats scraped from basketballreference.com.
+Find here the methods used to scrape basketball season and player statistics, as well as the csv files containing said data.
+I often use this data for experimental, exploratory, and educational projects, as it is a dataset I am familiar with, within a context that I understand well.
+It can have some problems applying deep learning and regression methods sometimes, as the data can be somewhat sparse along some features.